mkgold/dhintro18/IntroDH-syllabus-f18.md

 Readings marked (PDF) will be made available via the Files section of our course group.

 #### Academic Accommodations & Accessibility
 Qualified students with disabilities will be provided reasonable academic accommodations if determined eligible by the Graduate Center's [Disability Services Office](https://gc.cuny.edu/Prospective-Current-Students/Current-Students/Disability-Services).
-Prior to granting disability accommodations in this course, the instructor must receive written verification of a student’s eligibility from the DS Office which is located in room 7301 at the GC and which can be reached by emailing disabilityservices@gc.cuny.edu .
+Prior to granting disability accommodations in this course, the instructor must receive written verification of a student’s eligibility from the DS Office, which is located in room 7301 at the GC and which can be reached by emailing disabilityservices@gc.cuny.edu .
 It is the student’s responsibility to initiate contact with the office and to follow the established procedures for having the accommodation notice sent to the instructor.

 ## Course Schedule (subject to change)